-PART 9 - LEGALITY OF THE SERIES 2008F BONDS FOR INVESTMENT AND DEPOSIT
+PART 10 - LEGALITY OF THE SERIES 2009A-1 BONDS FOR INVESTMENT AND DEPOSIT

-Under New York State law, the Series 2008F Bonds are securities in which all public officers and bodies of the State and all municipalities and municipal subdivisions, all insurance companies and associations, all savings banks and savings institutions, including savings and loan associations, administrators, guardians, executors, trustees, conservators and other fiduciaries in the State may properly and legally invest funds in their control.
+Under New York State law, the Series 2009A-1 Bonds are securities in which all public officers and bodies of the State and all municipalities and municipal subdivisions, all insurance companies and associations, all savings banks and savings institutions, including savings and loan associations, administrators, guardians, executors, trustees, committees, conservators and other fiduciaries in the State may properly and legally invest funds in their control.

-The Series 2008F Bonds may be deposited with the State Comptroller to secure deposits of State moneys in banks, trust companies and industrial banks.
+The Series 2009A-1 Bonds may be deposited with the State Comptroller to secure deposits of State moneys in banks, trust companies and industrial banks.

-PART 10 - NEGOTIABLE INSTRUMENTS
+PART 11 - NEGOTIABLE INSTRUMENTS

-The Series 2008F Bonds shall be negotiable instruments as provided in the Act, subject to the provisions for registration and transfer contained in the Resolution and in such Bonds.
+The Series 2009A-1 Bonds shall be negotiable instruments as provided in the Act, subject to the provisions for registration and transfer contained in the Resolution and in such Bonds.

-PART 11 - TAX EXEMPTION
+PART 12 - TAX MATTERS